 Where the money leaks

 Time and labor overhead: Every touch adds cost.
-Re-keying data, chasing approvals, and resolving mismatches can turn a simple buy into a 10–30 minute task.
-Multiply by thousands of transactions and labor costs escalate fast.
+Re-keying data from emails into spreadsheets, chasing approvals through inbox chains, and resolving mismatches can turn a simple buy into a 10-30 minute task.
+Multiply by thousands of transactions per year and labor costs escalate fast.
+A procurement team spending 60% of its time on transactional tasks has only 40% left for strategic sourcing—where the real savings live.

 Errors and rework: Mis-keyed quantities, prices, or vendor details trigger returns, credits, and rework.
-Three-way-match exceptions (PO, receipt, invoice) consume skilled time and delay payments.
+Three-way-match exceptions (PO vs. receipt vs. invoice) consume skilled time and delay payments.
+Studies show that manual data entry has a 1-3% error rate per field—across a 10-field PO with 8,000 annual transactions, that's 800-2,400 errors per year requiring investigation.

-Fraud exposure: Without clear segregation of duties, vendor vetting, or duplicate-invoice controls, the risk of payment fraud and erroneous payments rises.
+Fraud exposure: Without clear segregation of duties, vendor vetting, or duplicate-invoice controls, the risk of payment fraud and erroneous payments rises significantly.
+The Association of Certified Fraud Examiners estimates that organizations lose 5% of revenue to fraud, and billing schemes are the most common type.

-Inventory and service risk: Slow cycles cause stockouts or over-buys; both tie up cash and damage service levels.
+Inventory and service risk: Slow procurement cycles cause stockouts or over-buys; both tie up cash and damage service levels.
+When it takes 2 weeks to process a PO that should take 2 days, buyers compensate by over-ordering, inflating inventory carrying costs.

 Missed discounts and cash leakage: Late approvals delay invoicing and payment.
-Early-payment or dynamic discounts go uncaptured; late fees and interest can appear.
+Early-payment discounts (typically 2/10 net 30) go uncaptured; late fees and interest can appear.
+A 2% discount on $10M of eligible spend represents $200K in annual savings—available simply by processing invoices faster.

-Supplier fragmentation: Decentralized buying inflates the vendor count, diluting leverage and increasing onboarding and management effort.
+Supplier fragmentation: Decentralized buying inflates the vendor count, diluting purchasing leverage and increasing onboarding and management effort.
+Organizations with fragmented procurement often maintain 3-5x more active suppliers than necessary for their spend volume.

 A practical cost illustration